Shannon information entropy, soliton clusters and Bose-Einstein condensation in log gravity: Bose-Einstein condensation in configuration space

 Shortly after his development of the path integral formalism, Feynman adapted it to statistical mechanics by introducing a concept of permutation cycles in the partition function of a boson system.
 The key point underpinning Feynman's approach is that, considering the ground state wavefunction of liquid Helium as non-degenerate, real positive and without nodes. and taking into account that the interatomic interaction of Helium are repulsive in nature, the wavefunction vanishes within an interatomic range \cite{feynman1955chapter}.
 Because the Helium atom has spin zero, the wavefunction is totally symmetric with respect to the positions of the atoms.
 From there, Feynman argued that at low energy, the excitations are only composed of density waves (phonons) with a linear dispersion law, and that as the Bose-Einstein statistics would not allow long wavelength (low energy) excitations, any long distance movement of Helium atoms consists of a permutation of the atoms that leaves the wavefunction unchanged.

 Of geometrical importance in Feynman's approach is the configuration space of physical fields, which is a gauge invariant space with the symmetric group $S_n$ as a gauge group.
-In a configuration of particles characterized by the particles' coordinates modulo the permutation symmetry, $i.e$ $\left\{ x_1,x_2, \ldots , x_n / S_n \right\}$, the relationship between the Bose-Einstein condensation and the partition function of the ideal Bose gas in the $\lambda$-transition can be sketched by considering the symmetrized states of a system with $n$ identical bosons in a volume $V$, denoted
+In a configuration of particles characterized by the particles' coordinates modulo the permutation symmetry, the relationship between the Bose-Einstein condensation and the partition function of the ideal Bose gas in the $\lambda$-transition can be established by considering the symmetrized states of a system with $n$ identical bosons.
+The permutation symmetry in the many-particle configurations is extracted from the partition function $Z_n$ by writing it in terms of a cycle structure where the permutation $\pi \in j_1, j_2, \ldots , j_n$ contains $j_1$ 1-cycles, $j_2$ 2-cycles, etc ...
+Then, given the configuration set $\mathcal{C} \left( j_1, j_2, \ldots \right)$ of any set of non-negative integers satisfying the constraint $\left( \ref{constraint} \right)$, the partition function becomes